ttok002/dex-sniper/README.md

 # To do

+* Script to track first N swaps for the given pair
 * Listen to pair creation method in DEX class
 * Listen to add liquidity in DEX class
 * Task to listen to add liquidity